 Conclusion: The Road Not Taken Summary

 Don’t forget to browse StudyEquation for more reliable material for exams!

 The narrator of the poem The Road Not Taken was in a dilemma, debating over the choices as he

-The above written includes the explanation and question answers of NCERT Solutions For Class 9 English Poem The Road Not Taken Summary.
+The above written includes the poem the road not taken summary stanza by stanza and question answers of NCERT Solutions for Class 9 English Poem The Road Not Taken Summary.
 Browse our site for various detailed and easy NCERT Solutions and CBSE Notes and Comprehensive Summary.